uoregon-libraries/rais-image-server/README.md

 ```

 *For contributors*: note that `make docker`, in addition to creating a
-production image, will produce an image called "rais-build:f28" which can be
+production image, will produce an image called "raisimageserver_rais-build"
-used to compile and run tests.
+which can be used to compile and run tests.
 See
 [docker/Dockerfile.build](docker/Dockerfile.build) for examples of how to make
 this happen.
 Also consider using [scripts/buildrun.sh](scripts/buildrun.sh) to ease compiling
 and testing.  [scripts/dev.sh](scripts/dev.sh) is also available for easing the